William B. Joyner Memorial Lectures

 Nominations can be made by any member of EERI or SSA.
 The chosen recipient of this award, inspired by William B. Joyner’s dedication to information exchange at the junction of earthquake science and earthquake engineering, must satisfy the following criteria: firstly, they should be a member of either the Seismological Society of America (SSA) or the Earthquake Engineering Research Institute (EERI).
 Secondly, they must have demonstrated a strong professional commitment to facilitating the exchange of information between earthquake science and earthquake engineering.
 Lastly, their professional history should showcase noteworthy contributions either from earthquake science to earthquake engineering or vice versa, demonstrating a substantial impact on strengthening the interface between these two fields.

-The Joyner Lecturer is selected by the Joyner Committee by 1 October each year.
+The Joyner Lecturer is selected by the Joyner Committee each year.
 EERI and SSA waive meeting registration fees for the Joyner Lecturer and provide travel funds to attend the Annual Meeting of each organization.
 For more information about the rules regarding this award, read our Honors Program Guide.

 Nomination Materials